2019-2028

 House Passes Mental Health Legislation for First Responders

-The U.S. House of Representatives passed HR 1646, the Helping Emergency Responders Overcome (HERO) Act by voice vote.
-Introduced in 2019 by Representative Ami Bera (D-CA), this high-priority legislation for the IAFF addresses the real need for increased mental health resources within the fire service.
+The U.S. House of Representatives passed HR 1646, the Helping Emergency Responders Overcome (HERO) Act, by voice vote.
+Introduced in 2019 by Representative Ami Bera (D-CA), this high-priority legislation addressed the urgent need for more mental health resources within the fire service.

 Read More